Craniofacial Anomalies Research

-- Primary researcher: Dr. Brad A. Amendt
+- Researcher: Dr. Brad A. Amendt

 - Dr. Amendt's research focuses on studying the expression and regulation of transcription factor genes and signaling processes involved in craniofacial/tooth development, the molecular basis of selected human genetic disorders, and the role of stem cells and microRNAs in regulating craniofacial and regenerative medicine.

-- Primary researcher: Dr. Azeez Butali
+- Researcher: Dr. Azeez Butali

 - Dr. Butali's research interest focuses on elucidating the genetic causes of cleft lip and palate by conducting genome-wide association studies and next generation sequencing studies on cleft cohorts from Africa.
 These studies will identify new biological pathways critical to clefting while providing insights into interventions and prevention.

-- Primary researcher: Dr. Andrew Lidral
+- Researcher: Dr. Andrew Lidral

 - Craniofacial developmental genetics.
 Specifically, the goal of his projects is to identify the genetic causes of craniofacial birth defects, including syndromic and nonsyndromic forms of orofacial clefting.
 Ongoing collaborations include researchers in Colombia, South America and Seattle, Washington.
 We have conducted a scan of the entire genome, looking for regions that are shared more frequently in families with cleft lip and palate.
 Results of this study have identified multiple regions that contain causal genes.
 Further exploration of the most significant region discovered a new gene for orofacial clefting that attributes to 50% of orofacial clefts.
 How this gene is regulated is unknown, which is the current state of knowledge for most genes and a new frontier for human genetics field.
 To discover regulatory elements we are using zebrafish as a model organism and those identified will be sequenced in affected individuals to determine whether mutations in regulatory elements may be the disease causing mechanism.

-- Primary researcher: Dr. Lina Moreno-Uribe
+- Researcher: Dr. Lina Moreno-Uribe

 - Dr. Moreno's research interest focuses on performing a genome-wide search for genes that affect growth of the human face using whole genome association methods and the latest technology for facial imaging.
 She wants to identify genotype-phenotype correlations that contribute to the development of an individual's maxillo-mandibular complex.
 This knowledge will likely result in the development of novel orthodontic and maxillofacial therapies that will benefit patients.

-- Primary researcher: Dr. Jeffrey Murray
+- Researcher: Dr. Jeffrey Murray

 (College of Medicine), joint appointment with the College of Dentistry.